microsoft/FluidFramework/docs/docs/components.md

 }
 ```

-In this very simple example the component is always outputting “Hello World” in bold.
+In this very simple example the component is always outputting "Hello World" in bold.
 In a more sophisticated component
-this ‘render’ method would contain all of the display code for the component.
+this `render` method would contain all of the display code for the component.

 The `IComponentHTMLOptions` interface provides an optional mechanism for parameterization.
 Additional options can and
 will be added.
 Here is a current base definition for the interface: